saipritampanda/haze-buster/README.md

   PSNR = 10 * log₁₀ ──────
                      MSE
   Where,
-  - MAX is the highest possible intensity value a pixel can have in the image
+  - MAX is the highest possible intensity value a pixel can have in the image.
   - Mean Squared Error (MSE) is used both as a standalone loss function and for PSNR calculation.
   ```